-Translink 21: A Multi-Modal Transportation Plan for Wisconsin's 21st Century
+Translink 21: A Multi-Modal Transportation Plan for Wisconsin's 21st Century through 2020.

-This WDOT plan, completed in 1994, provides a vision, goals and recommendations for State transportation planning, including roads, rail, air, water, transit, bicycle, and pedestrian, through 2020.
 This plan creates policies to evaluate transportation programs and projects.
 This plan calls for the creation of a State grant program to aid local government transportation plan development, the provision of state funds to small communities to assist in providing transportation services to elderly and disabled persons, and development of a methodology to assess local/regional road needs.